 Colin is a professional mechanical engineer with more than 30 years’ experience in the hydrogen sector.
-He is a founder of HTEC and has lead the company since 2012.
+He is a founder of HTEC and has led the company for over 10 years.
 Colin is the driving force behind the development of British Columbia’s hydrogen station network, opening Canada’s first retail hydrogen fueling station in 2018.
-The first six stations – in Greater Vancouver and Victoria – will be in operation in 2020 and will enable the deployment of the first 1,000 zero-emission fuel cell electric vehicles in the province.
 Prior to HTEC, Colin led hydrogen initiatives at Sacré-Davey Engineering, including the $21 million Integrated Waste Hydrogen Utilization Project (IWHUP) and the 1,000-kilogram-per-day fueling station project for a fleet of fuel cell buses operating in Whistler.
 Colin was also an investor and the lead engineer at Dynetek Industries (high-pressure carbon fiber gas storage cylinders) and worked at Ballard Power Systems to develop fuel cell manufacturing systems.
 Colin has been on the Board of the Canadian Hydrogen and Fuel Cell Association since 2011 and currently chairs Hydrogen BC.

-Gerhard has over sixteen years' experience in the mechanical and process design of gas, water, and thermal systems in Canada, Australia, the United States and Europe.
-He spent over seven years in the hydrogen fuel cell transportation sector working with Daimler Benz on engine development for buses, and the battery replacement market for industrial forklifts.
+Gerhard has more than twenty years’ experience in the mechanical and process design of gas, water, and thermal systems in Canada, Australia, the United States, and Europe.
+He spent over seven years in the hydrogen fuel cell transportation sector working with Daimler Benz on engine development for buses and the battery replacement market for industrial forklifts.
 He has spent the last six years developing hydrogen infrastructure for various end use applications.
 Prior to this, Gerhard started and ran a successful consulting firm/partnership in Australia for eight years.
 He managed a clients’ $80-100M-per-year capital projects portfolio, improving the portfolio’s on-budget delivery, streamlined project development and approval processes, and was a member of numerous large project development teams ($100M-$1B project spend), providing engineering design for gas extraction plants, water pumping stations, and underground-mine services.

 SHANNON HALLIDAY, MBA